benjaminion/upgrading-ethereum-book/src/book.md

 The `domain` is usually the output of [`get_domain()`](/part3/helper/accessors#def_get_domain), which mixes in the [cryptographic domain](/part3/config/constants#domain-types), the fork version, and the genesis validators root to the message hash.
 For deposits, it is the output of [`compute_domain()`](#def_compute_domain), ignoring the fork version and genesis validators root.

 This is exactly equivalent to adding the domain to an object and taking the hash tree root of the whole thing.
-Indeed, this function used to be called, as [`compute_domain_wrapper_root()`](https://github.com/ethereum/eth2.0-specs/blob/502ee295379c1f3c5c3649e12330fb5be5d7a83b/specs/core/0_beacon-chain.md#compute_domain_wrapper_root).
+Indeed, this function used to be called [`compute_domain_wrapper_root()`](https://github.com/ethereum/consensus-specs/blob/502ee295379c1f3c5c3649e12330fb5be5d7a83b/specs/core/0_beacon-chain.md#compute_domain_wrapper_root).

 |||
 |-|-|